Mullapudi Venkata Ramana: Films

 Mullapudi's writing talent highlighted with his movie reviews and stories he wrote for films.
 Some of the initial films for story, screenplay dialogue Velugu needalu, Kanney manasulu were runaway hits, that has kept Mullapudi in good stead.
 Mooga manasulu, Bharya Bharthalu, Velugu Needalu and Teney manasulu have firmly established him as story writer.
 Some of these films had ANR (Akkineni NageswarRao) in the lead and their association brought their talent to the fore.

 Soon, he became sought after film story writer and gave up his journalist job at Andhra Patrika.
 He partnered with his childhood friend Bapu and co-produced their first film Sakshi featuring actor Krishna which got accolades for its storyline and direction.

-Bhakta Kannappa (great disciple of 'Lord Siva') with actor Krishnam Raju, who was till then doing villain roles, was a huge hit and gave him stardom.
-However, the milestone in his career is Sampurna Ramayanam (Ramayan epic) which featured Shoban Babu as Lord Rama turned out to be a major hit and is a masterpiece of Telugu films which is the best representation of the epic 'Ramayana' till today.
-The music of this film is ever popular and is played in festivals and functions.
+Bhakta Kannappa (great disciple of 'Lord Siva') with actor Krishnam Raju, who was till then doing villain roles, was a commercial success.
+However, the milestone in his career is Sampoorna Ramayanam (1971), featuring Shoban Babu as Lord Rama, was a commercial success.